 Going camping doesn’t mean you have to limit yourself to protein bars and canned foods.
-After a long day of hiking, canoeing, and exploring the great outdoors, the last thing you want is going to sleep hungry.
+After a long day of hiking, canoeing, and exploring the great outdoors, the last thing you want is to go to sleep hungry.
 Fuel up with freshly-cooked meals on the grill or over the campfire for the complete camping experience.
-You can prepare affordable meals that are delicious, nutritious, and that will keep your fellow campers coming for more.
+You can prepare affordable meals that are delicious and nutritious, and that will keep your fellow campers coming for more.

 From bringing the right supplies, to prepping and storing your food, here’s everything you need to know in order to cook delicious meals while camping.

 The best thing you can do to avoid buying and bringing redundant items is to see what’s available at the campsite.
 If you’re staying at a campground, find out what facilities are available ahead of time, so you don’t spend money on supplies that might already be included, such as built-in barbecue grills.